CandOpSec/IncidentResponsePlan/docs/index.md

 - Human Resources takes care of hiring people and is responsible for all the resources they hire.
 - Incident Response Team is responsible for splitting tasks between all the structures in case of an incident.
 - Internal Audit Teams are responsible for checking for vulnerabilities of entire system that is accessible by company members (staff) and proofing the system from insider attacks.
-- External Audit Teams are responsible for checking and securing the system from outsider attacks.
+- External Audit Teams are responsible for checking and securing the system from outsider attacks and proving system is secure in a way that public may accept as legitimate.
 - Core Architecture Team is responsible for planning how the system should work and what parts are next in queue for securing.
 This team calculates real costs of the system to upgrade.
 - Core Development Team is responsible for developing features and system's parts for exchange or updates.
 - Core Engineering Team is responsible for designing and building (if possible) devices for external usage.
 Those devices are used by salesmen remotely to sell e-lottery tickets.
 - Accountancy department are responsible on keeping track of entrance and exit of money, are required on estimating money loss in case of critical incidents.
 - Advertisement department, they are subset of the public relation department.
 They are needed to recreate trust towards the company after a critical attack.
 - SOC-SIEM department, composed of security engineers and analysts, they work on monitoring the system and finding vulnerabilities to patch.

 ## Incident response team services
 ### Intrusion Detection
 Incident detection is possible by means of three main team types and outside sources such as outsourced informators or anonymous sources.